AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley - Script that displays a confused smiley 2-hellofile - Script to display the contents of the /etc/passwd file 3-twofiles - Script that displays contents of two files
+1-confused_smiley - Script that displays a confused smiley 2-hellofile - Script to display the contents of the /etc/passwd file 3-twofiles - Script that displays contents of two files 4-lastlines - Script that displays the last 10 lines of a file